Inequalities Institute, March 2026

 The Local Labour Market Channel

 Who fills the new jobs when an industry grows?
-The maps below show where new jobs emerged in three sectors — bootmaking, management, and electrical trades — and who the fathers of those workers were.
+The maps below show where new jobs emerged in three sectors — electrical trades, bicycles, and bootmaking — and who the fathers of those workers were.
 If geography is doing the work rather than family transmission, we expect to see the new workers drawn from a wide range of father occupations, not concentrated in the same trade as their fathers.

 Electrical Trades: Where New Jobs Emerged